alexehouston/squiz/README.md

 Allow users to choose between Easy, Normal and Hard modes at the start of the game.

-Allow users to choose their character at the start of the game.

 Allow users to choose their environments (backgrounds) at the start of the game.

 # Credits